WPCloudDeploy/wp-cloud-deploy/README.md

 * Sell WP Site subscriptions with WOOCOMMERCE
 * Virtual Providers (support multiple accounts on each cloud server provider)
 * Server Sync
-* Support for additional cloud server providers: EC2, LIGHTSAIL, LINODE, VULTR, UPCLOUD, HETZNER, EXOSCALE, GOOGLE, AZURE and ALIBABA
-* Powertools which include features such as summary dashboards and charts, periodic server snapshots and more.
+* Powertools which include features such as summary statistics dashboards and charts, periodic server snapshots, automatic homepage images and much more.

 [Purchase a premium subscription](https://wpclouddeploy.com/pricing/).